speedie1337/spmenu/README.md

 ### General

-- Config file: Add configuration file using (probably) libconfig, allowing keybinds to be configured without recompiling spmenu.
+- Config file: Add mouse/keybind configuration
 - Image support: Stop using OpenSSL for caching images, mostly because MD5() is deprecated as of OpenSSL 3.0, but this would also make it very easy to have LibreSSL compatibility.